alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-config-example/readme.md

 - ConfigListenerExample: Example of listening configuration information
 - DockingInterfaceExample: An example of docking the nacos interface and completing the addition, deletion, modification and checking of configuration information through the interface
 - ValueAnnotationExample: An example of obtaining configuration information through @Value annotation
+- SharedConfigExample:           Example of shared configuration
+- ExtensionConfigExample:        Example of extended configuration

 ### Start Nacos Server